The Parkland Massacre and the Revolt of the Young

 A new generation is rising.

-And it WILL change the world, and make it a kinder, gentler place...
+And it WILL change the world, and make it a better place...

 Subscribe to: Post Comments (Atom)